 Making Tax Digital is the UK government’s plan to make reporting and calculating taxes more efficient, with the use of digital records, devices and compatible software.

-MTD is about creating a link between your financial records and the tax calculation system.
+MTD is all about creating a link between your financial records and the tax calculation system.
 This will allow you and your business to be better prepared, by having an idea of how much money you’ll need to set aside for tax.

 The timeline and goals of the scheme have changed several times following government review, but we do know VAT is the first tax to be affected.